josephtperkins1995/homelabdetection/README.md

 # Cybersecurity Home Lab

 ## Objective
-Build a safe, isolated environment to practice cybersecurity skills particularly malware analysis, incident response, and forensic investigation without risking harm to the host system or network.
+Build a safe, isolated environment to practice cybersecurity skills particularly malware analysis and forensic investigation without risking harm to the host system or network.

 ## Skills Learned
 - Malware behavior analysis
 - Snapshot-based rollback and system restoration
-- Network traffic inspection
 - Host-level forensics
-- Threat detection and containment

 ### Tools that were used
 - Kali Linux (Attacker Machine)
 - Splunk (SIEM)
 - Virtual Box (Hypervisor)
+- Windows VM (Defender Machine)
 ## Screenshots

 1. Configured the Windows VM and the Linux VM to be on a secure internal network